timescale/docs/promscale/installation/docker.md

 [Promscale GitHub repository][promscale-docker-compose].

-Before you begin, make sure that you have your `prometheus.yml` configuration file is in the same directory as `docker-compose.yml`.
+Before you begin, make sure that you have your `prometheus.yml` configuration file in the same directory as `docker-compose.yml`.
 For more information about creating a `prometheus.yml` configuration file, see the [install Prometheus][install-prometheus] step in this section.